The Rising Leader Award

 “And after all your troops have been bedded down, if there’s a place for you to lie down, then you will sleep.”

-Le was taught a lesson in two minutes about leadership that has been at the center of his beliefs ever since.
+Le was taught a lesson in two minutes about leadership that remained at the center of his beliefs.
 That is the essence of the Le Herron Rising Leader Award, passing on that knowledge and awarding authentic leadership.

 Whether it be in the classroom, on teams, for their employers, with non-profit organizations, through charity or at church, these outstanding men and women are demonstrating the values that Le Herron displayed throughout his remarkable life.
 Leadership is more than just academic achievement.
 It’s about showing ambition, determination, compassion, empathy, and creativity when the situation calls for it.
 It’s having strong emotional intelligence and understanding the needs of those around you.
 Le Herron believed in these values, and it’s why this award was created to honor his lifetime of leadership.